-CPR/AED for Professional Rescuers & Bloodborne Pathogens
+CPR/AED for the Professional Rescuer

 We are excited to offer you American Red Cross CPR/AED for Professional Rescuers Blended Learning.
 The primary purpose of the American Red Cross CPR/AED for Professional Rescuers course is to teach those with a duty to act (professional rescuers) the knowledge and skills needed to respond appropriately to breathing and cardiac emergencies.
 This includes the use of an automated external defibrillator (AED) to care for a victim experiencing cardiac arrest.

 The purpose of the American Red Cross Lifeguard course is to teach you the skills needed to help prevent and respond to aquatic emergencies.
 This includes land and water rescue skills, as well as first aid and CPR.
 As a professional rescuer with a legal responsibility to act in an emergency, you must be self-disciplined and confident in your knowledge and skills.
 You need to have solid public relations, customer service and conflict resolution skills.
 In addition, you must be willing to be a leader and a good team member.
-Being a lifeguard requires maturity, professionalism and competence in specialized rescue techniques.
+Being a lifeguard requires maturity, professionalism, and competence in specialized rescue techniques.

 - Minimum age of 15 years

 - Swim 300 yards continuously using either front-crawl and/or breaststroke

 - Tread water for two minutes using only legs